5exceptions-rakeshdiwan/mine-personal/README.md

 }
 ```

-# Step 2: Setup the Configuration for your App and Listeners
+# Step 2: Setup the configuration for your App and Listeners
-1. Create arbitrary subclass of Application(), override it's onCreate() and implement interface of Events.
-You can, of course, use your Application subclass if you already have one in your project.
+1. Create arbitrary subclass of Application(), override it's onCreate() method and implement `Events` interface.
+You can, of course, use your Application subclass, if you already have one in your project.
 #### Kotlin
 ```
 [AppylarApplication.kt]